|Pre-requisite||That students have successfully completed one semester of a Stage 1 Science|

 Who is this course for?

-Students who are interested in up to date information on the role of nutrients in the body as well as social and environmental issues in nutrition.
+Students who are interested in up to date information on the role of nutrients in the body as well as social, economic and sustainability issues in nutrition.

 How will I be assessed?

 You will demonstrate evidence of your learning assessed as Stage 2 through the following assessment types:

 - one Case study and two Skills and Application Tasks - 40%

 - one Design Practical Task and one Science as a Human Endeavour task - 30%